Superformula/test-full-stack/README.md

     - Run `terraform init`
     - Run `terraform apply`
     - Add a disclaimer about long Terraforming times due to the creation of an Elastic Search domain (creation ranges from 10 - 20 min)

+## Technical debts

+- Improve AWS typing in the `elasticWriter` component and avoid using private AWS SDK APIs